EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 export default App;
 ```

-In the src directory open the App.css Then paste the following code into App.css:
+In the src directory open the App.css then paste the following code into App.css:

 ```
 .App {